UPDATED 11/10/20 10:10am PT:

 - And the name of who led the training

-You must retain these records for a minimum of two years from the date of training.
+You must retain these records for at least two years from the training date.

 Don’t Delay: Start Your Plan to Comply With the Law Today